This post may contain an affiliate link.

 The PBS KIDS Summer Adventure program, for children ages 4 – 8 years old, is a collection of multi-media activities from kids’ favorite PBS KIDS shows and characters.
 Each day children participate in a series of hands-on, technology-based activities to practice and learn math skills as they complete a new adventure.
 These activity plans deepen children’s understanding of specific math content using a unique combination of online games, video segments, mobile content, and hands-on learning from programs kids know and love.
 Activities run 60-90 minutes long to allow for flexible scheduling and provide group and camp leaders with guidance and tips on using a multi-media approach to learning.
 Yes, it is math, but kids need to work on their numbers over the summer too!

 Escape into the wonderful world of books with these summer reading worksheets.
 From fantastical dragons and amazing animals to wet ‘n’ wild fun, these summer printables offer endless ideas for incorporating reading into your child’s break from school.
 Print off a checklist, and get started on these awesome summer activities to create some fun in the sun.

-Sync has a summer reading program just for teens that will get them 2 free audio books each week this summer.
-Each week there will be a current young adult book as well as a classic title that teens will be able to download for free through the OverDrive app.
-The program runs form April 27 – August 16, 2017.
+SYNC is a free 14 week summer reading program for teens ages 13+.
+Teens are able to download 2 free audio books each week throughout the summer.
+Each week there will be a current young adult book as well as a classic title that teens will be able to download for free through Sora, the student reading app from OverDrive.